 Meet the experts shaping the future of privacy and liberty in technology

 Known as “The Extractor” by The New York Times for his extraordinary success in freeing political prisoners worldwide, Jared Genser is a globally recognized international human rights lawyer whose work sits at the critical intersection of technology, liberty, and power.
 As Managing Director of Perseus Strategies and Special Advisor on the Responsibility to Protect at the Organization of American States, Genser brings decades of experience defending individual autonomy and freedom against authoritarian systems.
-His current work as General Counsel to the Neurorights Foundation puts him at the forefront of a new frontier—defending mental privacy and agency in the age of neurotechnology and AI.
-From advising Nobel Laureates and heads of state to drafting rights frameworks for future technologies, Genser brings unparalleled insight into how law and governance must evolve to protect freedom of thought and expression in immersive, data-driven futures.
+His current work as General Counsel to the Neurorights Foundation and as a Senior Tech Fellow of Harvard University’s Carr-Ryan Center for Human Rights puts him at the forefront of a new frontier—defending mental privacy and agency in the age of neurotechnology and AI.
+From advising Nobel Laureates and heads of state to drafting rights frameworks for future technologies, Genser brings unparalleled insight into how law and governance must evolve to promote innovation, protect human rights, and ensure the ethical development of neurotechnologies.

 Assistant Professor, Technology & National Security